Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Examples of reduced rank:
 * a cartesian printer has 3 DOFs: control over X, Y, Z positions, but no control about the orientation of the endpoint.
 By mechanical means, the endpoint is always vertical.
-* CNC 5 axis has a limited 6 DOFs: X, Y, Z positions and control over the orientation of the Z axis, but no control over the orientation of the X and Y axes.
-A CNC spindle doesn't need X, Y axis orientation control (they constantly change), so it's no problem.
+* CNC 5 axis has 5 DOFs: X, Y, Z positions and control over the orientation of the Z axis, but no control over the orientation of the X and Y axes.
+A CNC spindle doesn't need X, Y axis orientation control (they constantly change).
 * singularity situations of a 6 axis robot: in one of the singularity situations, position and orientation changes are limited.
 For singularity types, see singularity section.

 # Workspace and Singularities